Cloufield/GWASTutorial/20_power_analysis/README.md

 $$\sigma^2 = Var(y) - Var(x)\beta^2 $$

-Usually the phenotypic variance that a single SNP could explain is very limited , so we can approximate $\sigma^2$ by:
+Usually, the phenotypic variance that a single SNP could explain is very limited, so we can approximate $\sigma^2$ by:

 $$ \sigma^2  \thickapprox Var(y)$$